 In recent years Limassol has progressed as one of the largest commercial ports in the Mediterranean region and it is now considered as one of the most important centres of tourism, trade and offshore companies.
 The city is also the business and financial centre of Cyprus as hundreds of international shipping and financial companies have their headquarters here.

-Limassol, the city of fun
+Limassol, the city of wine

-However, it is undisputable that Limassol’s prosperity is not an achievement of nowadays.
+It is undisputable that Limassol’s prosperity is not an achievement of nowadays.
 Since antiquity, Cyprus source of income has been wine, which according to testimonials was a “must” during religious events, festivals or even moments of sorrow.
 Wine production in Limassol has started thousands of years ago along with the vineyard plantation and, especially after 20th century, contributed in the city’s welfare, as it has become the centre of wineries.

 Top Limassol Landmarks